a0zhar/PS4Debug/README.md

 ## Credits
+- ctn123 - For explaining the logic behind his Console Scan Feature in Discord DM's.
+- DeathRGH - For his frame4 Repo (A Multi-Firmware Compatible Version of PS4Debug)
-- GiantPluto - for his 6.72 port of the ps4debug payload
+- GiantPluto - For the initial 6.72 Compatible version of this repo.
-- jogolden - for originally creating this
+- jogolden